cbodley/nexus/TUTORIAL.md

 For each potentially-blocking operation, both a synchronous or asynchronous version of the function are provided.
 The asynchronous function names all begin with `async_`, and attempt to meet all "Requirements on asynchronous operations" specified by asio.

 However, QUIC requires that we regularly poll its sockets for incoming packets, respond with acknowledgements and other control messages, and resend unacknowledged packets.
-The Nexus client and server classes issue asynchronous operations for this background work, and expect their associated execution context to process those operations in a timely manner - for example, by calling `asio::io_context::run()`.
+The Nexus client and server classes issue asynchronous operations for this background work, and expect their associated execution context to process those operations in a timely manner - for example, by calling `boost::asio::io_context::run()`.

 This is unlike the asio I/O objects you may be familiar with, which can be used exclusively in the synchronous blocking mode without requiring another thread to process asynchronous work.